jfeng702/MissileDefense/proposal.md

 + Get defensive missiles shooting and get started on writing logic for randomized-angle incoming cannon/missiles.

 **Day 3:**
 + Wrap up code for incoming missiles, start on score keeping and lives remaining logic.
+Start Game logic.

 **Day 4:**
-+ Optimize any graphics issues and fix any bugs.
++ Finish Game logic.
+Optimize any graphics issues and fix any bugs.
 Style the game with CSS and make it look pretty.

 **Future Improvements**
 + Sound effects